 Revolution Square and the Rum Museum.
 (B, L)

-Day at leisure to stroll along old Havana’s
+Day at leisure to stroll along old Havana’s cobbled

-pool or take optional visits to the Bellas
+streets or take optional visits to the Bellas

 Artes Museum, Hemingway’s Museum or the